 For myself I don’t really care who wrote Shakespeare’s work - all I need to know about the writer lies in what is written.

 I’d rather know nothing than be forced to engage with the notion of the writer.
-I was very upset to discover that Richmal Crompton was a woman, that PG Wodehouse broadcast for the nazis, and that Orson Scott Card espouses dubious political views.
-Suddenly the work became something other than itself; I could not unknow its provenance.
+I was very upset to discover that Richmal Crompton was a woman, that PG Wodehouse broadcast for the nazis, MZB was an abuser and that Orson Scott Card espouses dubious political views.
+Suddenly the work became something other than itself; I could not un-know its provenance.
 Frankly, I prefer ignorance and that has made me chary about finding out about the authors of books I have loved.
-I don’t want to know – the books are what matters and some writers really do more harm than good by revealing their true selves.
+I don’t want to know - the books are what matters and some writers really do more harm than good by revealing their true selves.

 As I fold back my wings and clean my claws between words, I wonder if I should pretend to be someone else, someone human and if that might help me sell more books.
 Or if I should eschew disguises, expose my tail and neatly cloven feet and say to hell with it all.